SalehO/GolumGlobe/docs/final.md

 | -1000| - Killed (fell into a pit, killed by a monster, reached maximum number of allowed steps) |
 | +1000 | - Gold has been located (agent is standing on the block of gold and can see the glitter)
 | -200 | - The agent feels a breeze or smells a stench |

+### Reward System and Q-Table Reinforced Learning
+The agent loses 1000 points everytime they fall into a pit, is killed by a monster, or reaches their maximum number of allowed steps.
+Whenever one of these deathly actions occur and the agent attempts the map again they retain the observations they made from their previous attempts but now they also retain the locations of the blocks that caused them to die and lose so many points.
+These observ

+The agent also loses 200 points whenever they are on a block in which they observe a stench or a breeze.
+This discourages the agent from attempting the same blocks on their next attempt unless they have no other choice and encourages them to explore other parts of their environment.

+Once the agent has found the gold they receive 1000 points for their completing their mission.

+After accomplishing their mission once, we allow the agent to attempt the same mission (the same map) until they learn how to traverse their environment without dying.

 ## Evaluation